LiShiSangZi/remixure/README.md

 exports.addtionalPlugins = [...]; // Your plugin in here.

+exports.enableDva = true; // If you want to dva.

 ```

 If you want to use the dev mode.
 There are some addional configurations under config/config.dev.js: